dylanmei/statsd-cloudwatch-backend/README.md

         }
     }

 The *namespace*, and *region* settings are required.
-The *dimensions* structure is optional.
+The *dimensions* map is optional.
 The *accessKeyId* and *secretAccessKey* settings are not required if the EC2 instance is configured with an instance-profile with permissions to write to CloudWatch.